syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Fires when Uploadbox control is created.
+Fires when the Uploadbox control is created.

 <table class="params">
 <thead>